In This Article

 Everything tends to move online.
 We buy our books online, we do our groceries online, we book our tickets ourselves and even certain forms of training have taken on the shape of e-learning.
 Effective for some topics; in my eyes less effective for other topics.

 Of course, I think that becoming culturally competent is not something you can learn from or on a machine.
-So for me E-learning and intercultural management do not go hand in hand.
+So for me, E-learning and intercultural management do not go hand in hand.

-I get the request, if I have some sort of e-learning or online learning on my website Culture Matters, not that often.
+I get the request, that if I have some sort of e-learning or online learning on my website Culture Matters, not that often.
 But every now and then a potential client does ask me.